(Disclosure: Some of the links below may be affiliate links)

 - You have to pay less to pay at once

 It sounds the same, but it is a bit different.
-In the first, you are actually penalized if you pay separately.
+In the first, you are penalized if you pay separately.
 This is probably the case for your car insurance.
-For instance, if I pay my car insurance in two bills, I have to pay 15 CHF extra.
+For instance, if I pay my car insurance in two bills, I must pay 15 CHF extra.
 In that particular, it is better to pay in one bill!

 This tip is also brought to you by Mr. The Poor Swiss.

-Here you have it, the best tips from Swiss Personal Finance Bloggers.
-If you follow some of these tips, you will be able to save more money.
+These are the best tips from Swiss Personal Finance Bloggers.
+If you follow some of these tips, you can save more money.

 Switzerland is often deemed one of the most expensive countries.
 However, it is possible to live frugally even in this country.
 Actually, it is possible to save a large percentage of your income if you think about the way you are spending money.